Reduce Ear Wax: The Do’s and Don’ts

 You can perform this technique once or twice daily if needed.
 Consistency matters more than intensity.
 Gentle, regular massage proves more effective than aggressive, infrequent attempts.

-If symptoms persist or worsen, consult a healthcare provider for a proper diagnosis and treatment plan.
+If symptoms persist or worsen, consult a hearing care provider for a proper diagnosis and treatment plan.
 While learning how to massage ear wax out can offer temporary relief, it shouldn’t replace professional advice on how to reduce ear wax.

 What to Avoid to Reduce Ear Wax